2021 Conference USA Football Championship Game: Teams

-The 2021 C–USA title game matched the Western Kentucky Hilltoppers, champions of the East Division, against the UTSA Roadrunners, champions of the West Division.
+The 2021 C–USA title game matched the Western Kentucky Hilltoppers (WKU), champions of the East Division, against the UTSA Roadrunners, champions of the West Division.
 This was the third meeting between the teams, with the series even at one win apiece.
 With both teams relatively new to Conference USA – UTSA having joined in 2013 and Western Kentucky in 2014 – and situated in opposite divisions, they did not meet for six years after their initial meeting (a WKU victory by 38 points) in 2014.
-Entering the title game, the teams' second, and most recent, meeting came in the 2021 regular season, when UTSA defeated Western Kentucky by six points.
+Entering the title game, the teams' second—and most recent—meeting came in the 2021 regular season, when UTSA defeated Western Kentucky by six points.

 This was Western Kentucky's third appearance in the Conference USA Football Championship Game, after victories in 2015 and 2016, while UTSA made their first appearance.

 Western Kentucky

 Under the direction of third-year head coach Tyson Helton, Western Kentucky began their season with a sound defeat of UT Martin, as Bailey Zappe passed for seven touchdowns in the Hilltoppers' 38-point victory.
 WKU's success was rather short-lived, though, as a four-game losing streak followed.
 Losses to Army, Indiana, No. 17 Michigan State, and UTSA – three of the four by six points or fewer – put the Hilltoppers in a 1–4 hole just a few weeks into the month of October.
 Road wins at Old Dominion and FIU and a homecoming victory over Charlotte brought the Hilltoppers close to a .500 record, which they would go on to achieve the following week against Middle Tennessee.
 Western Kentucky extended their win streak further with victories against Rice and Florida Atlantic, putting their record at 7–4.
 Their final regular season game, a road contest against Marshall on November 27, would ultimately decide the C–USA East Division title, with both teams in a position to clinch a spot in the championship game with a victory.
-The game did end in a Hilltopper victory, with the final score 53–21, and Western Kentucky clinched the division title and a spot in the championship game as a result.
+Western Kentucky won 53–21 and clinched the division title and a championship game berth as a result.